siteroller/moorte/README.md

 ![Screenshot](http://siteroller.net/projects/moorte/images/moorte_screenshot.jpg)

 Dependencies:
 ----------
-If you use only the basic buttons (bold, italic, etc), MooRTE just needs mootools-core.
+The basic buttons (bold, italic, etc) only require mootools-core.

-However, this class was built to take advantage of other scripts.
+Many other buttons buttons rely on 3rd party scripts.
-The popup in the "hyperlink" button uses StickyWin, the "Upload Button" uses FancyUpload, etc.
+[The popup in the "hyperlink" button uses StickyWin, the "Upload Button" uses FancyUpload, etc.]
-Depender.js is used to load in each of these third-party scripts as needed.
+They require Depender.js, which is used to load in each of these third-party scripts as needed.
-For many of the buttons, you must include Depender.js and have it setup correctly!
+See the Depender docs for the correct setup of these docs.
+The Demo folder of the download is setup correctly.

 How to use
 ----------
 ### Basic usage:
 	$('myElement').moorte(options);
-	new MooRTE(options);

-Alternative usage:
+### Alternative usage:
-### Alternative:
 	// a group of elements
 	$$('.myElements').moorte(options);
 	// single, group, or to apply to the page. var myRTE = new MooRTE(options);

 Options